jeremyboggs/DesignLab/_lessons/how-and-why.md

 - Can you recall an instance recently, or anytime in the past, when you designed something?
 Even if you didn't think of yourself as designing something.
 How did you do it? _Why_ did you do it?
 What were the results after, for you and for anyone else who might have encountered your designed thing?
 - Share a particular sentence or part of Chimero's book that resonates with you.
 How might you return to that idea in your own work?
+- Is there anything that Chimero does not specifically address that we should consider?
+Any particular topics, or perspectives that we might bring to bear when including Chimero's advice?

 ## Resources
 - Berry, Anne H., et. al. _The Black Experience in Design: Identity Expression & Reflection_.
 2022.